cimplantanonymus/CI_VAD/README.md

 # Code for INTERSPEECH 2026 Submission

-This repository contains the code to reproduce the experiments for our paper: *"Less is More: Cochlear Implant Strategies as Robust Feature Extractors for Low Resource Voice Activity Classification."*
+This repository contains the code to reproduce the experiments for our paper.

 Due to the double-blind review process, all author names, affiliations, and identifying metadata have been scrubbed from this repository.